 local({

-'''

 r = getOption("repos") # hard code the Switzerland repo for CRAN

 r["CRAN"] = "https://stat.ethz.ch/CRAN/"

 options(repos = r)

 })

 '''

+The first line is purely informative.
+The output may break things such as package installation.
+Feel free to comment out this line or remove it.
 Create a file named .Renviron (note the dot in front of the file) in your home directory with the following content: